invariantlabs-ai/docs/docs/guardrails/regex-filters.md

 def find(
     pattern: str,
     content: str
-) -> List[str]
+) -> list[str]
 ```

-Detector to find all occurrences of a regular expression pattern in a message.
+Builtin function to find all occurrences of a regular expression pattern in a message.

 **Parameters**